maretro/ascii_cube/README.md

 # ascii_cube
-A little project that generates ASCII art from an THREE.js rendering
+A little project that generates ASCII art from a THREE.js rendering